deepakkamboj/playwright-test-reporter/README.md

 ## **🙏 Acknowledgments**

 - Built with [Playwright](https://playwright.dev/)
-- Inspired by the need for better test reporting in CI/CD pipelines
+- Inspired by the need for better test reporting and automatic debugging in CI/CD pipelines
+- AI-powered fix suggestions powered by Mistral AI
 - Thanks to all contributors who help make this reporter better